 1 Thessalonians 1:2-3

-Last September for my Birthday Reflections post (an annual tradition), I wrote about going down into the dark valley called The Valley of Weeping.
+Last September in my annual Birthday Reflections article, I wrote about going down into the dark valley called The Valley of Weeping.

 I’m filled with thanksgiving for the one who, having been horrifically abused as a child, tried and tried and tried again to get help.
 She didn’t give up.
 She didn’t give up, in the face of blamers and shamers and bumblers.
 And now, in a good church where she is finally receiving help on the road to recovery, she is learning to know the presence of God.

 I’m filled with thanksgiving for the one who came to the Lord in salvation only months before she married Mr. SuperChristian who turned out to be a wolf-in-sheep’s-clothing extreme abuser.
-When she finally was able to get her children away, she was worn, sick, and traumatized.
-She never ceased hoping in the God she had just gotten to know and was finally able to spend time getting to know again, and continues to trust Him with her head until her heart can fully feel.
+When she finally got her children to safety, she was physically ill and emotionally shattered.
+She never ceased hoping in the God she had just gotten to know and was finally able to spend time getting to know again.
+She continues to trust Him with her head until her heart can fully feel.

-There is no preaching conference with a stellar line-up, no stack of books by big-name authors, that I would trade for the friendships God has given me with these women who are simply living unwasted, hopeful, mundane, radical lives right where they are.
+There is no preaching conference with a star-studded line-up, no stack of Christian life books by big-name authors, that I would trade for the friendships God has given me with these women.

-Though this song was posted for those who have suffered persecution in other lands, I post it now for my friends right here, around me, around you.
+Though this song was posted for those who have suffered persecution in other lands, I post it now for my friends who have suffered persecution right here, around me, around you, some of whom have been literally branded by their evil persecutors.
 This is dedicated to them.

 Beautiful Scars